 The following guides provide broad ranges on expected developmental milestones at various ages:

-How do pediatricians check child development?
+How do medical providers check child development?

 What if my child is not on track with the typical developmental milestones?

-All children are unique and will develop differently but in cases where a pediatrician finds anything of concern, they may refer you to a specialist or work with your family to identify services to help such as speech therapy, physical therapy, or developmental preschool.
+All children are unique and will develop differently but in cases where a provider finds anything of concern, they may refer you to a specialist or work with your family to identify services to help such as speech therapy, physical therapy, or developmental preschool.
 If your child has delays, even mild ones, starting an early intervention program can help your child make the most progress possible.

 Using a “checklist” or calendar of developmental milestones may unnecessarily alarm parents if their child’s development does not match the timeline.
 But, milestones can help to identify a child who needs a more detailed check-up and intervention.
 Research shows that the sooner the developmental services are started, the better the result.